 How does alcohol percentage work ??
-Confused beginnerWatch
+Confused beginnerWatch this thread

 Honestly, being able to do APV (alcohol percentage volume) sums, especially when drunk, is really useful.
 Everyone has a good level of how drunk is the right amount.
 On a full stomach, six beers will get me into the sweet spot so it's good to be able to work out what that is in spirits if I don't have beer

 I want to drink a blossom hill drink which is a small bottle that is 187 ml which contains 12.5% alcohol volume so if I drink two of those small bottles does that mean I’ve drank 25% alcohol in total .
 I don’t know how this really works .

 But their are all kinds of factors like tolerance, have you eaten that day, mixing of alcohol types, duration of drinking, body type that will all impact how drunk you get in addition to the amount of alcohol.